-

 4. You should talk to the locals

 If you’re invited to someone’s house, bring something as a gift.
-This can be a bottle of whiskey.
+This can be a bottle of whisky.

 5. Stand your round at the pub

-There’s no table service at pubs; you order food at the bar.
-You also pay for drinks when you order them.
+There’s no table service at pubs; you order food & drinks at the bar.
+You pay for everything when you order.

-If someone offers to buy you a drink, it’s courtesy to accept.
-It’s also customary to buy a round in return (stand your round), and everyone is expected to take part.
-The next round should always be bought before the previous round is finished.
+Scottish culture dictates that if someone offers to buy you a drink, you should accept.
+You’re expected to order a round in return to show your thanks (“stand your round”), and everyone is expected to take part.
+Be sure to buy the next round before the current one is finished.

 6. Scots prefer to avoid arguments